We opened this five-part series with a look at the offensive backs and receivers. We continue today with the tight ends and offensive linemen.

 * Walk-On (1): Jordan Hoewischer (R-Fr.).

-Hoewischer (6-4, 250) made several impressive grabs in the spring and could get playing time.
+Hoewischer (6-4, 240) also made several impressive grabs in the spring and could get playing time as a result of Irizarry's absence and/or departure.

 * Medical Waiver (1): OG Adam Olds (Jr.).